datawire/quark/docs/quick-start/index.rst

 Quark code is stored in text files with a .q file extension.

-See the [Quark Language Reference](http://datawire.github.io/quark/language-reference/index.html) for more specifics about language structure and language elements.
+See the `Quark Language Reference <http://datawire.github.io/quark/0.2/language-reference/index.html>`_ for more specifics about language structure and language elements.

 Next Steps
 ==========

-The [Quark Examples repository](https://github.com/datawire/quark/tree/0.1.x/examples) (located in the examples subdirectory of the quark github repository) includes a wide variety of examples illustrating both simple language features and full end-to-end service implementations.
+The `Quark Examples Repository <https://github.com/datawire/quark/tree/0.2.x/examples>`_ (located in the examples subdirectory of the quark github repository) includes a wide variety of examples illustrating both simple language features and full end-to-end service implementations.

-Please read the [Quark Installation and Configuration Guide](http://datawire.github.io/quark/install/index.html) for more detailed information about installation, configuration, compilation, packaging, and documentation generation.
+Please read the `Quark Installation and Configuration Guide <http://datawire.github.io/quark/0.2/install/index.html>`_ for more detailed information about installation, configuration, compilation, packaging, and documentation generation.

-The [Quark Language Reference](http://datawire.github.io/quark/language-reference/index.html) provides information about how to code in Quark and specifics about individual language elements including keywords, operators, functions, data types, and annotations.
+The `Quark Language Reference <http://datawire.github.io/quark/0.2/language-reference/index.html>`_ provides information about how to code in Quark and specifics about individual language elements including keywords, operators, functions, data types, and annotations.

-The [Quark Issues list](https://github.com/datawire/quark/issues) provides a list of known issues - please feel free to add new issues or feature requests as you start to use Quark.
+The `Quark Issues List <https://github.com/datawire/quark/issues>`_ provides a list of known issues - please feel free to add new issues or feature requests as you start to use Quark.

 Document Version
 ================